 - For electric fields from mesh files in the INIT or APF formats it parses a file containing an electric field map in the APF format or the legacy INIT format also used by the PixelAV software [88].
 An example of a electric field in this format can be found in etc/example\electric\field.init in the repository.
 An explanation of the format is available in the source code of this module, a converter tool for electric fields from adaptive TCAD meshes is provided with the framework.
 Fields of different sizes can be used and mapped onto the pixel matrix using the field\scale parameter.
 By default, the module reads the size of the field from the file.
-If the field size and pixel pitch do not match, a warning is printed. - The custom field model allows to specify arbitrary analytic field functions for a single or all three vector components of the electric field.
+If the field itself is interpreted can be configured via the file\units parameter, by default the field values are interpreted as representing V/cm.
+This is also the unit used in the output files from the mesh converter tool. - The custom field model allows to specify arbitrary analytic field functions for a single or all three vector components of the electric field.
 For this, the field\functions parameter configured with either one formula which is then used for the z component of the field vector, or with three functions representing the three components of the field vector.
 Using the field\parameters configuration, values for the free parameters defined in the formulae can be set.
 For the parameters units are supported and parsed.
 Each of the field vector components has access to its own free parameters as well as all three coordinates x, y and z which are defined as the position within the respective pixel.